 The Contractor shall guarantee that the completed work will reach the United States Postal Service (USPS) each billing day.

 Should mailings not be delivered to the USPS on the same business day, with all necessary insertions, the City may, at its option, terminate the contract and/or seek any all legal and equitable relief and damages available to it.
-The mailings should be delivered to the USPS at or before 2:00 PM to assure the mailings go out that night.
+The mailings should be delivered to the USPS at or before 2:00 PM to assure the mailings go out the same day.

 The City will also periodically require mailings such as annual business license applications from time to time.
 The City reserves the right to do any mailings they so choose to do in house.